When you buy something using the links on our posts, we may earn a small commission at no additional cost to you. Learn more.

 When understaffed, nurses are forced to work in straight 12-hour shifts.
 They help in tedious tasks like lifting patients and providing assistance in bed baths.
 When there is a code, they also run in the hallway to get to the patient as fast as they could.

 Here are the other benefits of wearing a good pair of nursing shoes:

-- Posture support.
+- Posture support

-- Arch support.
+- Arch support

 According to Dr. Barbara Bergin, an orthopedic surgeon in Austin, Texas, the most important consideration for healthy shoe wear is arch support.
 High or low arches have been a common problem for most people so shoes with stable arch support are preferred.
-A great arch support will also add more comfort when you’re walking or running around a busy unit.
+Great arch support will also add more comfort when you’re walking or running around a busy unit.

-- Prevention of fatigue-related problems.
+- Prevention of fatigue-related problems

-- Speed and flexibility.
+- Speed and flexibility

 Just imagine wearing comfortable and lightweight shoes at work.
 It will be easier to move around, right?
-Wearing the best nursing shoes for your feet is critically important in completing as much tasks as possible, especially when you are working in busy and extended shifts.
+Wearing the best nursing shoes for your feet is critically important in completing as many tasks as possible, especially when you are working in busy and extended shifts.

-- Slip prevention.
+- Slip prevention

-A study revealed that nurses, especially those who are working in nursing homes, are more likely to suffer slip, trip, and fall injuries than workers in other industries.
-Spills in hospital floors is common and you should protect yourself from these with the help of water-resistant non-slip shoes.
+A study revealed that nurses, especially those who are working in nursing homes, are more likely to suffer a slip, trip, and fall injuries than workers in other industries.
+Spills in hospital floors are common and you should protect yourself from these with the help of water-resistant non-slip shoes.
 Ensuring your safety is always important and never forsake it for a cheaper pair of shoes.

-- Maximum comfort.
+- Maximum comfort